rust-scicomp/website/pages/2025/index.md

 from the workshop will be made available on [YouTube](https://www.youtube.com/@ScientificComputinginRust), alongside the talks from 2023 and 2024.

+## Registration
+You can register to attend the Scientific Computing in Rust 2025 workshop using [the form on the registration page](/2025/register).
+Registration is free, and the workshop will take place virtually so there is no need to book travel or accommodation.

+## Proposing a talk
+The Scientific Computing in Rust 2024 workshop will feature a mixture of 30 minute talks by invited speakers, 10 minute talks by workshop attendees, and interactive discussion/tutorial sessions.

+If you would like to propose a 10 minute talk or an interactive tutorial, you can do so via [the forms on talk proposal page](/2025/submit-talk).
+The deadline for talk submissions is Friday 2 May.

+If you have any questions for the organisers (about proposing a talk or anything else), you can email [contact@scientificcomputing.rs](mailto:contact@scientificcomputing.rs), or you can ask in the [rust-scicomp Zulip chat](https://rust-scicomp.zulipchat.com/).

 ## Code of conduct
 We expect all attendees of Scientific Computing in Rust to follow the [code of conduct](/code-of-conduct.md).
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing